We Analyzed the Future Direction of Capital One Financial Corporation (COF), Here is What We Found

 COF’s Market Performance

-COF stocks went down by -0.51% for the week, with a monthly jump of 3.69% and a quarterly performance of 32.06%, while its annual performance rate touched 12.37%.
-The volatility ratio for the week stands at 2.57% while the volatility levels for the past 30 days are set at 3.25% for Capital One Financial Corporation.
-The simple moving average for the period of the last 20 days is 6.00% for COF stocks with a simple moving average of 47.68% for the last 200 days.
+COF stocks went up by 4.68% for the week, with a monthly jump of 21.41% and a quarterly performance of 48.94%, while its annual performance rate touched 34.17%.
+The volatility ratio for the week stands at 2.81% while the volatility levels for the past 30 days are set at 3.13% for Capital One Financial Corporation.
+The simple moving average for the period of the last 20 days is 10.07% for COF stocks with a simple moving average of 54.75% for the last 200 days.

-After a stumble in the market that brought COF to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.27% of loss for the given period.
+After a stumble in the market that brought COF to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.04% of gains for the given period.

-During the last 5 trading sessions, COF fell by -0.51%, which changed the moving average for the period of 200-days by +90.00% in comparison to the 20-day moving average, which settled at $110.68.
-In addition, Capital One Financial Corporation saw 18.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COF rose by +4.68%, which changed the moving average for the period of 200-days by +100.13% in comparison to the 20-day moving average, which settled at $114.32.
+In addition, Capital One Financial Corporation saw 25.93% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading